 As a freelance line producer and production manager, Malcolm has contributed to a diverse range of high-profile productions, including The Count of Monte Cristo, Asterix & Obelix vs. Cleopatra, Papillon, Eragon, and Alexander: The Making of a God.

-A member of the Production Guild of Great Britain (PGGB) and a former participant of the reputable Production Value workshop held by Focal, Malcolm is widely recognised for his expertise in budgeting, cost control, and maximizing production value.
+A member of the Production Guild of Great Britain (PGGB), a seasoned MMB tutor and a former participant of Europe's reputable Production Value workshop, Malcolm is widely recognised for his expertise in budgeting, cost control, and maximizing production value.